pramod-teawhy/pgm-oil/README.md

 ## IMPORTANT
 This is a fork of an existing set of work - pgm-oil.
-Hope is to learn from it and adapt to decisions nets in Real Estate.
+Hope to learn from it and adapt to decisions nets in Real Estate.

 # pgm-oil